Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/博客/Paul Graham 博客/Essays/A Project of One's Own.md

 life are distinct.
 For those to whom the word "work" automatically implies the dutiful plodding kind, they are.
 But for the skaters, the relationship between work and life would be better represented by a dash than a slash.
-I wouldn't want to work on anything I didn't want to take over my life.<br><br>Of course, it's easier to achieve this level of motivation when you're making something like the Macintosh.
+I wouldn't want to work on anything that I didn't want to take over my life.<br><br>Of course, it's easier to achieve this level of motivation when you're making something like the Macintosh.
 It's easy for something new to feel like a project of your own.
 That's one of the reasons